Real-Time Predictive and Prescriptive Analytics

 - Generate the initial current model state

-- Collecting external constraints that are influencing the model progress, including downtime, cycle times, arrival patterns and others.
+- the model progress, including downtime, cycle times, arrival patterns and others.

 - As the SimTrack predictive model evolves, the following operations occur